lucasnathaniel/K4L1_me/_posts/2020-03-30-discord-hidden-information.md

 ### BetterDiscord

-BetterDiscord is a cdited client that you can do a lot of cool stuffs like custom css, plugins and custom themes.
-For a long time Discord trying to deny this unoficial client updating the application to turn unuseful and threatening to ban users that use that.
-Btw, you can use this client with `Show hidden channels` plugin to solve this chall, as this video:
+BetterDiscord is a edited client that you can do a lot of cool stuffs like custom css, plug-ins and custom themes.
+For a long time Discord trying to deny this unofficial client updating the application to turn useless and threatening to ban users that use that.
+Btw, you can use this client with `Show hidden channels` plug-in to solve this chall, as this video:

 [![](https://i.ytimg.com/vi/-COfkwjVEyY/hqdefault.jpg?sqp=-oaymwEZCNACELwBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLDQJJwJF7bjMk4RFU-BPiv05QS35w)](https://www.youtube.com/watch?v=-COfkwjVEyY)